Spring Wedding at Persimmon Creek Barn | Beaverdam, Virginia Wedding Photographer

 Here is the link to help get that process started https://www.fairfaxcounty.gov/parks/press/photography-permit

-I’ve sessions to give you a variety of looks—some natural and free, some posed and polished—but all of them reflecting the love and connection that make your family special.
-Whether we’re chasing after your little ones or creating a peaceful moment of stillness, you’ll have a gallery of images that feel as timeless as they do personal.
+Whether we’re chasing after your little ones or creating a peaceful moment of stillness, you’ll have a gallery of spring images that feel as timeless as they do personal.

 Why Personal Projects help Creativity